empty916/natur/doc/README.en.md

   { app },
   {},
   {
+    initStates: {
       app: {name: 'jerry'} // Initialize the state of the app module }
+  }
 );